Tips for Veterans to Manage Sensory Overload and Triggers

 Veteran Taniki Richard values spending quality time with her family, so a few years ago, when her two sons asked her to play a video game with them, she happily accepted.
 “But they failed to consider the type of game they lovingly encouraged me to play,” she said.

 “Very quickly, I discovered it triggered my post-traumatic stress responses.
-My palms were sweating, my heart rate elevated, and before I knew it, anxiety set in during what should have been good laughs and bonding time,” Taniki explained.
+My palms were sweating, my heart rate elevated, and before I knew it, anxiety set in during what should have been good laughs and bonding time,” Taniki said.

 “I had to tell them that mommy couldn’t play the game with them again because it wasn’t good for my mental health.
 They got sad, and I had to sit down with them and explain that in a family, sometimes, there are things that you need to do to support your mommy or daddy, and sometimes there are things they do to support you.
 Then we came up with other things to do together.”